 Rats are intelligent and social animals that can make wonderful pets.
+Pet rats are relatively easy to care for, but that doesn't mean they are low-maintenance pets.
+They require a fair amount of attention and exercise time outside of their cages—at least an hour a day is ideal.
 They are also easily tamed, making rats especially great for someone who likes to handle their pets.

 Pet Rat Facts

-- Average lifespan of a pet rat is two to three years.
+- Average lifespan of a pet rat is 18 to 36 months.

 - Most pet rats are actually a type of rat called a Norway rat (Rattus norvegicus).
 Other names for a Norway rat are common rat, brown rat, street rat, sewer rat, Hanover rat, Norwegian rat, or wharf rat.